Cozy Peach Kitchen

 Can I use coconut oil?

 Yes!
-I tested these cookies with room temperature coconut oil and found that it provides a similar texture.
+I tested these cookies with room-temperature coconut oil and found that it provides a similar texture.
 Coconut oil is soft enough when pressing it with a finger leaves a dent.

 Looking for more Christmas desserts?

-• Christmas Monster Cookies
+Christmas Monster Cookies

-• Chocolate Crinkle Cookies
+Chocolate Crinkle Cookies

-• Vegan Gingerbread Cookies
+Vegan Molasses Cookies

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 Overhead view of molasses crinkles